Skip to content

 Other Effective Conservation Measures

-Areas, other than protected areas, that are managed to achieve long-term conservation outcomes while meeting fother objectives.
-This differs from a protected area which identifies conservation as a primary objective.
+Areas (other than protected areas) that are managed to achieve long-term conservation outcomes even though conservation is not their primary objective.
 In Canada, the most common OCEMs are fishing closures, also known as marine refuges.

 Indigenous Protected and Conserved Areas